backstage/backstage/beps/0003-auth-architecture-evolution/README.md

 #### Opting out of the default authentication

-##### New `createRouters` Pattern
+##### New `routerFactory` Pattern

-In an effort to more explicitly describe what we're authenticating and how, we propose a new `createRouters` function to replace the old `createRouter` pattern.
+In an effort to more explicitly describe what we're authenticating and how, we propose a new `routerFactory` function to replace the old `createRouter` pattern.
 This new pattern is intended to allow for multiple routers that have different intended levels of authentication.

 ```ts
 export type RouterFactoryResponse =